What is a C-61/D-42 Non Electrical Sign Contractor?

 They cover specific areas of construction and construction-related tasks.

-The C-61/D-42 license can cover a wide range of areas involving production or repair of non electrical signage.
+The C-61/D-42 license can cover a wide range of areas involving the production or repair of non-electrical signage.

 A Sign contractor often has an acute artistic perspective when creating signage but also the ability to effectively communicate with business owners to bring their visions to life.

 Their duties include: